Streamlining OS Deployments

 Enter Packer

 Packer has been around for 6+ years now.
 So, this is not a new kid on the block or the latest hotness.
 Most of us, in some shape or form, have heard of Packer.
-But, maybe not ever used it.
+But maybe it has yet to be used.
 I have been using Packer continuously for close to 4 years now.
-Packer is a lifesaver regarding OS image building in a repeatable manner.
-But the real beauty of Packer is the ability to treat your images as code.
+Packer is a lifesaver in terms of OS image building in a repeatable manner.
+However, the real beauty of Packer is the ability to treat your images as code.
 Because everything Packer builds from IS CODE.

 How does this solve the PET vs. CATTLE scenario?
 Well, it doesn’t.
 However, it does begin to lay the foundation to approach the CATTLE scenario much more quickly.
 More on this later!